 - Refunds can be withheld if there is a breach of the Terms of Service.

 - Gift card payments will not be refunded, “cards that cannot be refunded to the source will be applied as a credit on your TorGuard account”.

-- Bitcoin refunds will equal to the dollar equivalent at the time of disbursement.
+- Bitcoin refunds will equal the dollar equivalent at the time of disbursement.

-Unfortunately, this is where the glitter starts to fade..
+Unfortunately, this is where some glitter starts to fade.